A Simple Approach to Unifying Diffusion-based Conditional Generation: Results

 \textbf{Qualitative results.} In Fig.~\ref{fig:main_comp}, we show sample results generated by our Depth model on different tasks and compare them with a specific method for each task.
 Note our results are generated by the same Depth model with different sampling strategy.
 First, our model can accept a clean depth or image to perform Depth-to-Image or Image-to-Depth generation.
 ControlNet~\citep{zhang2023adding} and Marigold~\citep{ke2023repurposing} respectively work for the two tasks with different structures.
 Compared to ControlNet, \ourmethod{} supports generation with a rough or partial condition.
 LooseControl~\citep{bhat2024loosecontrol} finetunes a ControlNet for a generalized depth condition.
 Our model works for such created rough depth images without foreknowledge by conditioning noisy depth images.
 Similar to Readout-Guidance~\citep{luo2024readout}, we can apply the guidance on the depth output for conditional generation.
 In addition to a complete depth image, it is also possible to guide with part of a depth image, such as using the border of the depth map to specify the overall scene structure.
 Finally, our model can jointly generate an image with its depth, which is the goal of LDM3D~\citep{stan2023ldm3d}.

 Fig~\ref{fig:sample_res} shows sample results from all \ourmethod{} models.
-Apart from common spatial aligned control signals, our ID and Appearance models work for loosely correlated images.
+Apart from common spatial aligned control signals, our ID model works for loosely correlated human images.
 With the ID model, we can generate images of the same person in the condition image and utilize the input prompt to specify appearance and style.
-The Appearance model is trained on video frames, aiming at generating images with a similar appearance.
-In practice, we can set the joint cross attention weight (multiply to $\mathbf{F}^{joint}$ in Eq.~\ref{eq:joint_cross_attn}) to allow more image variations, \eg the same wolf with a different pose.

 \textbf{Quantitative comparison.} We compare \ourmethod{} with other methods on conditional generation and depth estimation.
 For the conditional generation, we generate 6K $512\times512$ images conditioned on depth, soft edge, or pose of random images from OpenImages~\citep{openimages}.
 We use Frechet Inception Distance (FID)~\citep{heusel2017gans} to measure the distribution distance between generated images and real images corresponding to the same input conditions.
 We also evaluate the condition fidelity by Absolute Mean Relative Error (AbsRel)~\citep{ke2023repurposing} for depth; Edge Mean Squared Error (EMSE) for soft edge; and Percentage of Correct Keypoints (PCK)~\citep{yang2012articulated} for pose.
 All metrics are computed between the modalities estimated from real images and generated images.
 For depth estimation, we evaluate on NYUv2~\citep{silberman2012indoor} and ScanNet~\citep{dai2017scannet} with AbsRel and $\delta1$~\citep{ranftl2021vision} as metric, following the protocol of affine invariant depth evaluation~\citep{ranftl2020towards}.